Social-Tech-Collab/socialtechcollaborative/_posts/2020-05-08-serve-clients-online.md

 ## Resources

-* To view a recorded presentation of this play with additional detail you can watch this video
 * For more information on , see our play [using technology to make the transition from in-person to remote assistance easier](../make-remote-work)